-Before, the main motivation for women to freeze their eggs was to preserve their fertility before undergoing cancer treatment.
+Before, the main motivation for women to consider egg freezing options was to preserve their fertility before undergoing cancer treatment.
 Now, as more people are learning of the success brought by the freezing of embryos, they are revealing the different reasons one might be tempted to explore such an option.

 Below, we will discuss the different reasons women are choosing to take this path when planning for their families and why freezing your own eggs just might be the most important decision that you make.